choupit0/MassVulScan/README.md

 ![Example HTML](screenshots/HTML.PNG)
 # Compatibility
-The script has only been tested on Debian and Ubuntu but should work on most Linux distributions.
-It works with TCP and UDP protocols.
+The script has only been tested on Debian family OS but should work on most Linux distributions (except for prerequisites installation).
+It can detect open ports on TCP and UDP protocols.
 # Notes / Tips
 The script is also compatible with Nmap's "Vuln" option to search for more vulnerabilities (the better known as ms17-010, EternalBlue) in addition to the CVEs identified from vulners.com.
 All you have to do is modify the lines of the script containing "**--script vulners**" and replace with "**--script vuln,vulners**".
 With the VI editor it's very simple: